 - 14. The Council will endeavour to act on any information received in relation to a claimant's change in circumstances within seven days of having received sufficient information to identify that an overpayment has or will be occurring. - 15.
 This action will in the first instance include the suspension of further ongoing payments of incorrect benefit. - 16.
-The Council will endeavour to identify any change in circumstances that would result in an overpayment still outstanding after seven days by: - undertaking a check of the Department for Work and Pensions records to identify whether entitlement to State Benefits has ceased and if this information is not readily available by the sending of a benefits enquiry information letter - referring potential fraudulent overpayments to the Benefit Fraud team - ensuring that any post relating to the change in circumstances is collated and acted upon.
+The Council will endeavour to identify any change in circumstances that would result in an overpayment still outstanding after seven days by: - undertaking a check of the Department for Work and Pensions records held on the Customer Information System (CIS) to identify whether entitlement to Income Support, Jobseeker's Allowance (Income Based) has ceased and if this information is not readily available on CIS by the sending of a benefits enquiry information letter - referring potential fraudulent overpayments to the Benefit Fraud team - ensuring that any post relating to the change in circumstances is collated and acted upon